 - 1. Someone that a voter has requested assistance from See rules below - 2.
 Minor children accompanying their parents - 3.
 Vouchers - 4.
+Observers

-Observers With written authorization from Office of the Secretary of State, Hennepin County Auditor, Minneapolis City Clerk, or Minneapolis Elections & Voter Services - Peace officers or Sergeant-at-arms If requested by election officials to keep order Challengers - 6.
-Challengers Election Day polling places only, see expanded section on this - 7.
-Teachers and students If participating in mock election authorized by Secretary of State - 8.
-Someone making a written complaint - 9.
-Exit pollsters Can be within 100 feet of building, but not in the room where people vote - 10.
-Media - 11.
-Service animals
+With written authorization from Office of the Secretary of State, Hennepin County Auditor, Minneapolis City Clerk, or Minneapolis Elections & Voter Services

+- 5. Peace officers or Sergeant-at-arms

+If requested by election officials to keep order - 6.
+Challengers

+See expanded section on this

+- 7. Teachers and students

+- If participating in mock election authorized by Secretary of State

+- 8. Someone making a written complaint

+- 9. Exit pollsters

+Can be within 100 feet of building, but not in the room where people vote

+- 10. Media

+- 11. Service animals